 While this type of pump produces a small amount of noise while it’s activated, the water in the sump pit functions as a barrier to noticeable sounds.
 On the other hand, the motor of a submersible sump pump is not easy to access for repairs because it is beneath the ground.
 However, many homeowners choose to purchase a submersible pump over a pedestal pump to save space in their basement.

 Submersible sump pumps are preferred in wet areas of the country because they are equipped with high-power motors.
-Although a pedestal sump pump may feature a longer lifespan, this type of system does not perform well in areas that receive a large amount of storms and rain.
-To prevent water damage to the flooring, drywalls, furniture, and hardware in your basement, we recommend investing in a submersible system.
-Give our certified technicians a call by phone at (484) 206-8594 or book an appointment online to receive assistance.
+Although a pedestal sump pump may feature a longer lifespan, this type of system does not perform well in areas that receive a large number of storms and rain.
+To prevent water damage to the flooring, drywall, furniture, and hardware in your basement, we recommend investing in a submersible system.
 The staff at WM Henderson provides safe and trusted submersible sump pump replacement and repair services to homeowners in Coatesville and other areas of Pennsylvania.